pontarius/pontarius-xmpp/README.md

 _Note:_ Pontarius XMPP is still in its Alpha phase.
 Pontarius XMPP is not yet feature-complete, it may contain bugs, and its API may change between versions.

-_Note:_ You will need the ICU Unicode library and it's header files in order to be able to build Pontarius XMPP.
-On Debian, you will need to install the *libicu-dev* package.
-In Fedora, the package is called *libicu-devel*.

-_Note to GHC 7.0 users:_ You will need *cabal-install*, version *0.14.0* or
-higher, or the build will fail with an "unrecognized option:
---disable-benchmarks" error.
-The versions *1.16.0* and higher might not build on your system; if so, install *0.14.0* with "cabal install cabal-install-0.14.0".

-_Note to GHC 7.0.1 users:_ You will want to configure your Cabal environment (including *cabal-install*) for *bytestring*, version *0.9.2.1*.
-We recommend that you run "cabal install bytestring-0.9.2.1 cabal-install-0.14.0" prior to installing Pontarius XMPP.

 The first thing to do is to import the modules that we are going to use.
 We are also using the OverloadedStrings LANGUAGE pragma in order to be able to type